 Kidney Stone Prevention

-One of the most common urologic areas that we treat are kidney stones.
-Patients often come in complaining of the unbearable pain, yet can’t understand why they are constantly suffering from kidney stones.
-These stones form when urine containers substances such as calcium, oxalate, and uric acid in excess.
-As your urine attempts to dilute, these crystal-forming substances begin to stick together, forming a crystalized kidney stone.
+One of the most common urologic conditions we treat at Somerset Urological Associates is kidney stones.
+Patients often come in complaining of unbearable pain, yet do not understand its source.
+Kidney stones form when urine contains substances such as calcium, oxalate, and uric acid in excess.
+As your urine attempts to dilute, these substances begin to stick together, forming a crystalized kidney stone.

 There are 4 different types of kidney stones that a patient may suffer from: calcium stones, struvite stones, uric acid stones, and cystine stones.